ferhatBedir/multiTenantExample/README.md

-# MultiTenant Example

-MultiTenant with Mongo Db
+# MultiTenant with Mongo Db Example

 <h3>Where use Multi Tenant ?</h3>